cloraronco/OpenCV-Bootcamp/README.md

 OpenCV offers a comprehensive set of tracking algorithms through its Tracker Class API.
 This API simplifies the process of implementing object tracking by providing access to a range of tracking algorithms and methods.
 These algorithms are optimized for various tracking scenarios and are designed to work with different types of objects, ensuring flexibility and applicability in a wide range of computer vision projects.

+Here's a detailed breakdown of the tracking algorithms available in the OpenCV Tracker class:

+#### BOOSTING:
+This algorithm is based on online boosting and is suitable for tracking objects with changing appearance.

+#### MIL (Multiple Instance Learning):
+MIL is effective when dealing with multiple instances of an object in the scene.
+It models the object and the background.

+#### KCF (Kernelized Correlation Filters):
+KCF is a fast and accurate algorithm that utilizes kernelized correlation filters for object tracking.
+It is particularly efficient for tracking in challenging scenarios.

+#### CRST (Discriminative Correlation Filter with Channel and Spatial Reliability):
+CRST is an extension of KCF and aims to enhance tracking performance by incorporating channel and spatial reliability.

+#### TLD (Tracking, Learning, and Detection):
+TLD combines tracking, learning, and detection.
+It is capable of recovering from partial and full occlusions, making it robust in challenging tracking scenarios.

+#### MEDIANFLOW:
+This algorithm is suitable for tracking objects with predictable slow motion.
+It computes the robust median of the tracked features.

+#### GOTURN (Generic Object Tracking Using Regression Networks):
+GOTURN is a deep learning-based tracking algorithm.
+It formulates object tracking as a regression problem and is known for its high accuracy.

+#### MOSSE (Minimum Output Sum of Squared Errors):
+MOSSE is a lightweight and fast tracking algorithm based on correlation filters.
+It is suitable for real-time applications where speed is crucial.

 In summary, object tracking is a vital component of computer vision that allows for the continuous monitoring and prediction of an object's position across a sequence of images or video frames.
 It relies on motion and appearance models to accommodate variations in object movement and appearance.
 OpenCV's Tracker Class API is a valuable resource for developers seeking efficient and accurate object tracking solutions for diverse applications.

 ### Documentation